Due diligence explained: business checklist

 Financial and tax due diligence

 Financial due diligence validates the valuation and uncovers hidden liabilities.
-UK M&A practice requires a minimum three-year financial review for SME transactions and five years for larger deals.
+Canadian M&A practice requires a minimum three-year financial review for SME transactions and five years for larger deals.

 Priority checks:

-- Adjusted EBITDA and normalised free cash flow analysis
+- Adjusted EBITDA and normalized free cash flow analysis

-- HMRC compliance: Corporation Tax, VAT, PAYE, and Self-Assessment obligations.
-Check for open enquiries via the company's tax advisers
+- CRA compliance: Corporation Tax, GST/HST, payroll source deductions.
+Check for open audits via the company's tax advisers

-For businesses regulated by the FCA, HMRC (as a Money Service Business supervisor), or other designated supervisory authorities, customer due diligence is a statutory requirement under MLR 2017.
+For entities regulated by OSFI, FINTRAC, or provincial securities commissions, customer due diligence is a statutory requirement under the PCMLTFA.

-Three tiers of due diligence apply under the MLR 2017 risk-based approach:
+Three tiers of due diligence apply under the PCMLTFA risk-based approach:

 - Standard Due Diligence (CDD): the baseline for most business relationships.
-Verify identity, beneficial ownership, and purpose of the relationship (Regulation 28).
+Verify identity, beneficial ownership, and purpose of the relationship.

-- Enhanced Due Diligence (EDD): mandatory for Politically Exposed Persons (PEPs), customers in high-risk third countries, and complex or unusual transactions (Regulation 33).
+- Enhanced Due Diligence (EDD): mandatory for Politically Exposed Persons (PEPs), high-risk clients, and correspondent banking relationships, per FINTRAC guidance.

-Automated document verification reduces KYC processing time by 60โ80% compared to manual review.
-CheckFile automates identity document verification, Companies House cross-checks, and address verification in line with FCA CDD requirements.
+Automated document verification reduces KYC processing time by 60-80% compared to manual review.
+CheckFile automates identity document verification, corporate registry cross-checks, and address verification in line with FINTRAC CDD requirements.

 For more context on AML obligations, see our anti-money laundering compliance guide.